Exclusive: Granada Hills Residents Fear For Their Safety, Property Values As Junk Piles In Neighbors Yard

 When CBSLA’s Kristine Lazar knocked on the door, the homeowner’s son said he wasn’t able to talk to us.

 “We’ve complained to LAPD, the L.A.
-Fire Department, to Los Angeles Department of Building and Safety,” Alleguez said.READ MORE: Riverside Surpasses 290K Total COVID-19 Cases, San Bernardino Nears 3K Deaths
+Fire Department, to Los Angeles Department of Building and Safety,” Alleguez said.READ MORE: One Killed After 2 Freight Trains ‘Converge’ In Buena Park

 Last week, the residents got an email from an inspector with the L.A.
 City Fire Department.
 The inspector said that cleaning up the property could open the city up to a lawsuit and that the funds to remove the trash debris are not available.